stevealbertwong/stevealbertwong.github.io/_posts/2018-1-20-multiprocess-proxy.md

 mathjax: true
 ---

+Assuming this code run in the middle server when client trys to connect to google.

 ## proxy.cpp

 ### void HTTPProxy::CreateServerSocket(int port)

-1. create file stream in this process
+1. create file stream in this process stack
-2. associate file stream with a port number for kernel to direct incoming packet
-3.
+2. configure port number, start accepting request and backlog

-\\(\bullet \\) socket(): configure the right socket to get socket descriptor/file stream/file system struct pointer
+\\(\bullet \\) socket(): configure the right socket to get socket descriptor/file stream/file system struct pointer for incoming request connection

 \\(\bullet \\) struct sockaddr_in serverAddr: form to fill in about server socket information about your address, namely, port and IP address

 \\(\bullet \\) bind(): fill file system struct pointer with port number to associate socket/file stream with a unique port. port number is used by the kernel to match an incoming packet to a certain process's socket descriptor.

 \\(\bullet \\) listen(): fill file system struct pointer with start accepting request and backlog.
 Backlog is the number of connections allowed on the incoming queue.
-Incoming connections are going to wait in this queue until you accept() them.
+Kernel makes incoming connection wait until you accept() them.

 ```
 void HTTPProxy::CreateServerSocket(int port){